DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 <br/>

-## Profile the number and proportion of case in each group
+## Profile the number and proportion of case in each SCTD group

 ``` r
 cluster_size_string <-